petebachant/petebachant.github.io/_posts/2025-03-13-continuous-reproducibility.md

 possible, e.g., daily instead of quarterly or annual "big bang" releases.

-CI/CD best practices ensure the software remains working and available while evolving, allowing the developers to feel safe and confident about their modifications.
+CI/CD best practices ensure that software remains working and available while evolving, allowing the developers to feel safe and confident about their modifications.
 Similarly, CR would ensure the research